Employment legislation reviews

 In December 2015 we consulted on the proposed Accident Compensation Appeal Tribunal.
 Submissions did not support establishing a Tribunal and Cabinet decided to defer further consideration until 2019.

-This page provides information about the outcomes of the independent review of advocacy group Acclaim Otago's report into accident compensation dispute resolution processes.
+This page provides information about the implementation of recommendations from the 2015 independent review into accident compensation dispute resolution processes.

 We conduct an annual review of the Cost of Treatment Regulations to ensure payments for treatment are affordable for claimants and ACC and don't cause issues in the health sector.